-- All shelters placed on the ice of Minnesota waters must have either the

-(1) complete name and address, (2) driver's license number, or (3) the nine-digit Minnesota DNR number on the license of the owner plainly and legibly displayed on the outside in letters, and figures at least 2 inches in height. - A shelter may not be left unattended between midnight and one hour prior to sunrise unless the shelter is licensed. - Note: The Dept. of Public Safety DVS now requires trailers used to haul fish houses or dark houses and enclosed trailers or recreational trailers used for fishing to be registered.
-See your local Deputy Registrar for trailer registration. - A shelter license is not required on border waters with WI, IA, ND, and SD.
+- All shelters placed on the ice of Minnesota waters must have either the (1) complete name and address, (2) driver's license number, or (3) the nine-digit Minnesota DNR number on the license of the owner plainly and legibly displayed on the outside in letters, and figures at least 2 inches in height. - A shelter may not be left unattended anytime between midnight and one hour prior to sunrise unless the shelter is licensed.
+Note: The Dept. of Public Safety - DVS requires trailers used to haul fish houses or dark houses and enclosed trailers or recreational trailers used for fishing to be registered.
+See your local Deputy Registrar for trailer registration.